skynettoday/skynet-today/content/news/_posts/2018-03-29-deepfakes.md

-While the ability of generative tools to create realistic fakes has vastly improved over the past 5 or so years, they aren't yet all the way there, and upon close investigation these images videos are easy to spot as fake.
+While the ability of generative tools to create realistic fakes has vastly improved over the past 5 or so years, they aren't yet all the way there, and currently, are either relatively easy to spot as fake, or not able to produce the kinds of images deepfakes demands.

 <center>
 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">4 years